-Several NGOs, such as World Wildlife Fund and the Wildlife Conservation Society, are working both with local governments and populations to protect the existing tigers.
+Several NGOs, such as World Wildlife Fund and the Wildlife Conservation Society, are working with local governments, government agencies, and populations to protect the existing tigers.

 The Endau Rompin National Park does offer tigers some sanctuary, and ‘land swaps’ have been made with those who were planning to develop palm plantations in the rainforest for open areas where tigers are absent.

 NGOs also try to educate villagers as to the importance of tigers to environmental balance and teach them how to better protect their livestock from attacks by the cats.

 Panthera is an American-based organization.
 Their main focus is to conserve the world’s largest wild cats including the Malayan Tiger by supporting research and education programs in different countries.